fen0dev/KLEO/README.md

  1. Multi-layer Encoding/Decoding

     Purpose: Obfuscation and concealment of critical data.
-    Techniques: Uses XOR encryption, Base64 encoding, and zlib compression to encode and decode data such as server IP, port, and other configuration details.
+    Techniques: Uses XOR encryption, Base64 encoding, AES, and zlib compression to encode and decode data such as server IP, port, and other configuration details.
     Impact: Makes reverse engineering and detection more difficult.

 2. Persistence Mechanisms